 So, if bees may be lost with treatments anyway, then why bother?

-Of course, that is a gross oversimplification, but it's backed up by another key point - mites eventually build a resistance to these treatments!
-So the use of treatments might be beneficial in the short-term but there are many who consider them problematic in the long-term.
+Of course, that is a gross oversimplification, but it’s backed up by another key point – mites eventually build a resistance to treatments!
+So the use of treatments may be beneficial in the short-term but there are many who consider them problematic in the long-term.

 Bees make good choices!
-We might try to help them along, but they have a far greater track record at thriving in the wild - numbered in the millions of years - than we do squeezing them into artificial boxes.
+We might try to help them along, but they have a far greater track record at thriving in the wild than we do squeezing them into artificial boxes.

 One of the more visible changes we have made, in using man-made hives, is in providing bees with foundation.